 Patient Confidence and Trust

-Trust plays a critical role in every doctor-patient relationship, and unfortunately, that trust is often taken for granted.
+Trust plays a crucial role in every doctor-patient relationship, and unfortunately, it is often taken for granted.
 Even more important, it can be very difficult to build up that trust with people who might be going through a very traumatic time in their life,

 For all healthcare providers, it’s critical to do everything possible to demonstrate that all employees providing medical services are fully credentialed.